 Non-functional requirements, also known as quality of service (QoS) or technical requirements, are typically system-wide thus they apply to many, and sometimes all of your functional requirements.
 Part of ensuring that your solution is potentially consumable each iteration is ensuring that it fulfill its overall quality goals, including applicable NFRs.
 This is particularly true with life-critical and mission-critical solutions.
 Good sources for NFRs include your enterprise architects and operations staff, although any stakeholder is a potential source for NFRs.

-Chapter 8 in the Disciplined Agile Delivery book, written by Mark Lines and myself, overviews several strategies for capturing and then implementing NFRs.
 As your stakeholders tell you about functional requirements they will also describe non-functional requirements (NFRs).
 These NFRs may describe security access rights, availability requirements, performance concerns, or a host of other issues as saw in my blog regarding initial architecture envisioning.
 There are three basic strategies, which can be combined, for capturing NFRs: technical stories; acceptance criteria for individual functional requirement (such as stories); and an explicit list.

 - Technical stories.
 The advantages of this approach are that it is a simple strategy for capturing NFRs and that it works well for solutions with a few NFRs or simple NFRs.
 But, the vast majority of NFRs are cross-cutting aspects to several functional stories and as a result cannot be implemented within a single iteration.
 This strategy also runs the risk of teams leaving NFRs to the end of the construction phase, thereby pushing technical risk to the end of the lifecycle where it is most difficult and expensive to address.